-When I first started making my own bacon the hardest part was actually finding a pork belly.
+When I first started making my own bacon the hardest part was finding a pork belly.
 I went to every grocery store in Baton Rouge and came back with NOTHING!
 Eventually I ended up doing a special order through Whole Foods and finally got to start on some bacon making adventures.

-I am buying my bellies from Costco these days.
 My local Costco sells whole bellies and sliced bellies which is extremely convenient.
 If I want to make a slab of homemade bacon then I can buy a whole belly.
 If I want to make a small batch of pork belly burnt ends then I buy the sliced belly.

 A huge benefit of buying the sliced belly from Costco is that I can inspect the packages and make sure that I am getting plenty of meat and not just a pile of fat.
+The huge downside of buying at Costco is that you are dealing with factory farmed meat from pigs that probably didn’t lead a happy life.

 (By the way, I have never seen bellies at Sam’s Club.)